noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 Notice that the-pre commit hook didn't trigger any alert this time.

-And we have also passed the check in GitHub Action and the code successfully merged into `main` branch!
+And you can also see that we have passed the check in GitHub Action and the code successfully merged into `main` branch!

 ## Verifying Security Improvements